The International Institute of Wisconsin is looking for dinner hosts who understand the value of hospitality!

 IIW also provides numerous educational programs and presentations for schools, museums, local organizations and the general public throughout the year.
 Most notably, IIW has hosted the Holiday Folk Fair International for over 65 years.
 This annual celebration takes place at Wisconsin State Fairgrounds, and is a three day event celebrating culture and diversity by bringing together over 30 ethnic groups to showcase their unique traditions.

 We'll work with your schedule.

-- Pick up guests from their hotel.
+Pick up guests from their hotel.
 Drop guests off back at the hotel.
-Serve food that is observant of dietary restrictions: religion, culture, allergies.
+Serve food that is observant of dietary restrictions as needed: religion, culture, allergies.